Local market in Malaysia

 Sea Freight

 Allow 6 to 8 weeks for a container from Europe.
-In 2026, customs formalities have gone digital, but the assistance of a freight forwarder remains essential to avoid blockages at Port Klang.
+In 2026 customs formalities have gone digital, but the help of a freight forwarder remains essential to avoid hold-ups at Port Klang.

 02